 Can my child get a COVID-19 rapid test?

 Yes.
 We are happy to test children 1 and up.

 At the beginning of each day, there are a limited number of tests based on the clinic staff and the number of tests available.
 Upon registration, our contactless registration system will provide an estimated wait time so you know when to head to the clinic.
 The number of COVID tests provided daily is limited and you must register online to get an available test.

 How early can I register for my COVID-19 test?

-Registration begins daily, two hours prior to the opening of the clinic.
+Registration begins daily, thirty minutes prior to the opening of the clinic.

 Do I need to use contactless registration if I’m visiting for something other than COVID-19?

 Yes.
 If you are visiting MainStreet Family Care or KidsStreet Urgent Care for something other than COVID-19 testing, please use the contactless registration system.
 If you are uninsured, please see the front desk.
-If you are here for occupational medicine services or worker’s comp and you have an intake form provided by your employer, please do not use the contactless registration.
-Instead, present your paper intake form to the front desk.
+For occupational medicine services or worker’s comp, please be sure you have an intake form provided by your employer.
 Primary care, urgent care (injuries and other illnesses), and occupational medicine patients will be prioritized.
 If you are having difficulty using the online registration system or if you do not have a smartphone, please see the front desk.

 Can I make an appointment for COVID-19 testing?